What is EV mode: What is ECO mode and EV mode

 Other Modes Power, Sport, and Snow

-Other modes, for instance, Power and Sport mode, are equivalent because they both boost the vehicle’s maximum speed.
+Other modes, for instance, Power and Sport modes, are equivalent because they both boost the vehicle’s maximum speed.
 This adjustment makes the engine seem more powerful since drivers may press the accelerator with less resistance.

 None of the driving modes we’ve talked about so far changes (either increases or decreases) the engine’s physical power.
 Instead, the mode changes how hard the driver has to work to get where they want to go.
-It’s excellent for quick access to the car’s acceleration and braking.
-If, for instance, you need to accelerate quickly to merge onto the highway, the function will help you considerably.

 Snow mode improves your car’s traction control while driving on slick or slippery surfaces.
 It might help your car go faster and drive more safely in snow and other similar conditions.